 Where can we use Logic jump option?

-All 5 question types available in Freshworks CRM polls have the following options for navigation:
+All 5 question types available in your web application polls have the following options for navigation:

 Next: This option lets the visitors to answer questions in sequential order.